-The First Quarter Correction And The Top 5 Reasons You Shouldn't Be Surprised
+The First-Quarter Correction And The Top 5 Reasons You Shouldn't Be Surprised

 3. Consumer Debt Service is at a Record Percentage of Disposable Income

-As with margin debt, consumer debt service payments as a percentage of disposable income is similarly high the average us household holding some $16,000 in credit card debt.
+As with margin debt, consumer debt service payments as a percentage of disposable income is similarly high, the average US household holding some $16,000 in credit card debt.

 Average car loans today run some 60 months, with some hitting as much as 68 months.
 The strong auto sales we have seen in the last two to three years have been mostly attributable to the fact that the average age of autos on the road was over 11 years old when the buying binge began.
 Our guess is that Americans are driving their cars "into the ground" to get every dollar of value before, again, having to return to the car lot.